 B. Water Disputes with India/Afghanistan

 The second dimension of Pakistan’s water crisis is its water disputes with its two neighbours namely India, and Afghanistan.
-For almost sixty years the Indus Waters Treaty (IWT) has survived diplomatic tensions between the two countries but it has come under stress due to India’s upstream water infrastructure projects.
+For almost sixty years, the Indus Waters Treaty (IWT) has survived diplomatic tensions between the two countries, but it has come under stress due to India’s upstream water infrastructure projects.
 Food security issues in South Asia are becoming acute, leading to desperate attempts by India to ensure an adequate water supply by building dams upstream.
-Pakistan genuinely fears that India will use these dams to control how much water flows down into Pakistan via the Indus.
+Pakistan genuinely fears that India will use these dams to control how much water flows into Pakistan via the Indus.

-Similarly, Pakistan fears that India has been trying its best to deprive Pakistan of the water inflow coming through the Kabul river by building upstream dams inside Afghanistan.
+Similarly, Pakistan fears that India has been trying its best to deprive Pakistan of the water inflow coming through the Kabul River by building upstream dams inside Afghanistan.
 The Kabul River is fundamental to meeting the demands for irrigation, potable water, and power in Khyber Pakhtunkhwa (KP).
 It not only irrigates three districts of this fertile region –Charsada, Peshawar, and Nowshera — but is also the sole source of drinking water for millions living around the basin.
-The Afghan government recently announced that they will soon commence work on the construction of the $236 million Shahtoot Dam on the Kabul River, a component of Afghanistan’s India-backed ambitious plans of building 12 dams on this river.
+The Afghan government recently announced that they will soon commence work on the construction of the $236 million Shahtoot Dam on the Kabul River, a component of Afghanistan’s India-backed ambitious plans to build 12 dams on this river.

 C. Inter-provincial/intra-provincial Water Disputes

 Even in provinces, there are complaints of unjust distribution of canal water, and big landlords depriving poor farmers of their just share.
 Since the 1980s, domestic water supply and irrigation management have become more participatory and privatised.
-This has benefited the economic and political elite and has deprived poor farmers of their due access to irrigated water.
+This has benefited the economic and political elite and deprived poor farmers of their due access to irrigated water.

-D. Water logging, Salinity, Sodicity
+D. Water logging, Salinity, and sodicity

 E. Declining Water Quality